ChatGPT Project Context Bleeds From Old Chats: 6 Causes + Fix

 How to spot it: Temporarily clear Custom Instructions and rerun — tone / preferences change = this is interfering.

-6. Team / Enterprise workspace settings override personal Memory
+7. Team / Enterprise workspace settings override personal memory

-In a Team workspace, admin-set workspace-level instructions may override your personal Memory, but you assume it’s Memory that’s leaking.
+In a Team or Enterprise workspace, admin-set workspace-level instructions may override your personal memory, but you assume it’s your memory leaking.
+(Memory is off by default for Enterprise/Edu and on by default elsewhere, which also changes behavior between workspaces.)

-How to spot it: Run the same prompt in Personal Workspace — different behavior = workspace settings are the cause.
+How to spot it: Run the same prompt in your Personal workspace — different behavior = workspace settings are the cause.

 Before you start

-• Confirm this is in Projects (not Custom GPT / plain chat).
+• Confirm this is in Projects (not a Custom GPT or a plain chat).

 • Duplicate the chat before retesting so history doesn’t pollute the next diagnostic.

-• Confirm plan + workspace: Personal vs Team / Enterprise behave slightly differently re Memory.
+• Confirm plan + workspace: Free/Go/Plus/Pro and Personal vs Team / Enterprise behave differently around memory.

 Info to collect

-• Project name + Project Instructions text screenshot + char count.
+• Project name + Project Instructions text screenshot + character count.

 • Custom Instructions text (screenshot).